Kixunil/intro_to_Rust/README.md

 Introduction to Rust
 ====================

-This repository contains material for Rust workshop which will be held in [Progressbar hackerspace](https://progressbar.sk).
+This repository contains material for Rust workshop which was held in [Progressbar hackerspace](https://progressbar.sk).

 Setup
 -----